polterguy/polterguy.github.io/documentation/magic.clone/index.md

 When `ng serve` and `dotnet run` is done, you can visit [localhost:4200](https://localhost:4200) in your browser, and you should be set.
 Notice, you will need a database to configure Magic.
 Below are recipies for how to accomplish this if you don't have a database accessible already somewhere.

-To debug, make sure you've got the OmniSharp C# debugger plugin installed in VSCode, click F5 while in VS Code, and set breakpoints where you wish to debug Magic locally on your development machine.
+To debug Magic, make sure you've got the OmniSharp C# debugger plugin installed in VSCode, click F5 while in VS Code, and set breakpoints where you wish to debug Magic locally on your development machine.
 This is configured through the `.vscode/launch.json` and `.vscode/tasks.json` files.
 If you started Magic first with `dotnet run` you have to stop that process before you start debugging Magic.